-- If the calculated joules setting is lower than the cardioversion device is able to deliver, use the lowest joules setting possible or obtain medical consultation. - (2) Pre-procedural sedation or analgesia - (a) Patient may experience moderate to severe discomfort during cardioversion.
-Consider pre-medication by administering opioid per Pain Management Protocol.
+- (1) If the calculated joules setting is lower than the cardioversion device is able to deliver, use the lowest joules setting possible or obtain medical consultation. - (2) Pre-procedural sedation or analgesia - (a) Patient may experience moderate to severe discomfort during cardioversion.
+Consider pre-medication by administering opioid per Pain Management protocol.

-(b) Administer midazolam 0.1 mg/kg in 2 mg increments SLOW IVP over 1-2 minutes per increment, with maximum single dose 5 mg.
-(Reduce by 50% for patients 69 years or older.)
+OR(b) Administer midazolam 0.1 mg/kg in 2 mg increments SLOW IVP over 1-2 minutes per increment, with maximum single dose 5 mg.
+(Reduce by 50% for patients